|Last Updated Sunday 13th July 2014|

 Cardiff 131 was restored to an operational condition in time for the 50th anniversary of the establishment of the Museum at Crich in 2009 as it was the first tram to arrive on site back in 1959.
 Since restoration it has visited Beamish Museum in April 2010 and was loaned to Blackpool between November 2011 and March 2012 to scrub the rails between Starr Gate and Pleasure Beach although was only used on a couple of occasions and spent most of its time tucked up inside Starr Gate Depot.

-Sheffield 330 was commissioned for use at the start of 2012 as Cardiff 131 was away in Blackpool.
+Sheffield 330 was commissioned for use at the "Best of Sheffield" event.

 Modern Tower Wagon 4 has been rebuilt in early 2011 on the underframe of TW3 so as to meet the latest modern safety standards.